OpenNebula/docs/source/advanced_components/public_cloud/ec2qug.rst

 -  **describe\_images**

-We will need the **ImageId** to launch the image, so in case we forgotten we can list registered images using the **econe-describe-images** command:
+We will need the **ImageId** to launch the image, so in case we have forgotten, we can list registered images using the ``econe-describe-images`` command:

 .. prompt:: bash $ auto